 International Association of

 Hydrogeologists

 Report of the Trustees and

 Unaudited Financial Statements for the Year Ended

-31 December 2012
+31 December 2013

-Contents of the Financial Statements for the Year Ended 31 December 2012
+Contents of the Financial Statements

 Page

-Report of the Trustees 1 to 6
+Report of the Trustees 1 to 5

-Independent Examiner's Report 7
+Independent Examiner's Report 6

-Statement of Financial Activities 8
+Statement of Financial Activities 7

-Balance Sheet 9 to 10
+Balance Sheet 8 to 9

-Notes to the Financial Statements 11 to 16
+Notes to the Financial Statements 10 to 16

 Detailed Statement of Financial Activities 17 to 18

-The trustees who are also directors of the charity for the purposes of the Companies Act 2006, present their report with the financial statements of the charity for the year ended 31 December 2012.
+The trustees who are also directors of the charity for the purposes of the Companies Act 2006, present their report with the financial statements of the charity for the year ended 31 December 2013.
 The trustees have adopted the provisions of the Statement of Recommended Practice (SORP) 'Accounting and Reporting by Charities' issued in March 2005.